CClaros25/PokemonB-W-Remaster/README.md

 Simple Phaser 3 project that loads a sprite sheet and moves a character using arrow keys.

-## How to Run
+## How to play

-1. Clone this repo or download the folder.
+1.Move around in the grass
-2. Open `index.html` in your browser.
+2.You will have a 1/3 chance to run into any pokemon from Gen 1 - Gen 3
-3. Use Arrow Keys to move the character!
+3. Using locatestorage it allows for you caught pokemon to be saved in your pokedex

 ## Sprite Info